MyComputerBrain™ Learning Platform

-MyComputerBrain™ is a Brisbane-made educational platform developed by the Digital Technologies Institute to simplify the teaching and learning of artificial intelligence (AI) and computer science.
-This platform offers a comprehensive suite of tools and resources, enabling teachers and students to explore and understand computer science concepts through hands-on, interactive learning experiences.
+MyComputerBrain™ is a Brisbane-made educational platform developed by the Digital Technologies Institute to simplify the teaching and learning of cybersecurity, artificial intelligence (AI) and computer science.
+This platform offers a comprehensive suite of tools and resources that enable teachers and students to explore and understand computer science concepts through engaging, hands-on, interactive learning experiences.
 With its built-in safe AI, students can observe an AI’s learning and thinking process in a secure environment.

 Benefits

 MyComputerBrain™ provides comprehensive resources, including lesson plans, tutorials, explainer videos, and professional development materials to support teachers.
-This support makes it easy to integrate AI education into existing curricula.
-Scalable and user-friendly, MyComputerBrain™ is suitable for various educational levels and aligns with Digital Technologies Mathematics curricula.
+Scalable and user-friendly, MyComputerBrain™ is suitable for a range of educational levels and aligns with the Australian Curriculum v9.
 Its engaging content fosters a positive learning environment, motivating students and cultivating interest in STEM fields.
-The platform supports English, German, French, Spanish and Mandarin.
-All courses are available in English and selected courses, as indicated, in additional languages.
+The platform natively supports English, German, French, Spanish and Mandarin.
+All courses are available in English, and selected courses, as indicated, are also available in German, French, Spanish and Mandarin.

 Course offerings

-The course offerings cover a diverse range of topics designed for students in primary and secondary education, with a particular focus on artificial intelligence.
+Our rapidly growing courses and activities cover a diverse range of topics designed for students in primary and secondary education, with a particular focus on artificial intelligence, cybersecurity, Python programming and computer fundamentals.

 -